-Quality assurance and development teams often use Jira to track and effectively manage software bugs.
+Quality assurance and development teams, as well as software engineers, often use Jira Software as a bug reporting tool to track and effectively manage software bugs.
 One of Jira’s most powerful features is the workflow - the defined path an issue takes from creation to completion.
-A perfect bug workflow ensures every bug is documented, assigned, tracked, and resolved before it disrupts the development cycle.
+A perfect bug workflow ensures every bug is documented, assigned, tracked, and resolved, allowing teams to report bugs efficiently before they disrupt the development cycle.

-In this guide, we’ll explore the main components of a Jira bug workflow, how to create one, best practices to follow, common pitfalls to avoid, and how to ensure maximum efficiency.
+In this guide, we’ll explore the main components of a Jira bug workflow, how to create one, best practices to follow, common pitfalls to avoid, and how to save time and ensure maximum efficiency with Jira's planning features that support workflow management.

 What Is a Bug Tracking System?

 A bug tracking system is software that identifies, documents, tracks, and resolves issues throughout the development lifecycle.
+A dedicated bug tracking project in Jira helps organize and manage these issues.
 These platforms offer:

 - Efficient Assignment: Helping teams swiftly delegate to the right person.